 - Does the leader allow job demands to cause family problems?

-Helping Employees Balance Work-Life Conflicts
+Helping Your Employees Manage Work-Life Conflicts Improves Productivity, Engagement & Retention

 In contrast, productive organizations that use human capital effectively take a longer-term perspective on the employment relationship.
 Quality human resources are seen as a core competency of the organization.
-People are viewed as assets to be nurtured and developed rather than merely as costs to be minimized.
+People are viewed as assets to be nurtured and developed, rather than merely as costs to be minimized.

 Therefore, rather than thinking of work-life conflicts only in terms of policies or benefits, HR teams, top executives, and managers across the organization should focus on creating greater congruence between employer and employee interests.

 They believe that their jobs are a good fit with their abilities and interests.
 This is key for boosting employee motivation.
 Engagement and intention to stay are both dramatically higher for employees who believe their managers care about their development and wellbeing.
 In contrast, the absence of support makes the heart wander.

-This means they’re paid fairly and they don’t have to sacrifice their personal and family well-being in order to perform their jobs; they have a sense of control over their work-life conflicts and boundaries.
+This means they’re paid fairly and they don’t have to sacrifice their personal and family wellbeing in order to perform their jobs; they have a sense of control over their work-life conflicts and boundaries.
 The majority of workers report that they want flexible and remote work options to remain post-pandemic.
 With so many people quitting, is your organization embracing flexibility in the workplace and telling your employees that you’re open to continued hybrid and remote work, or flexible schedules?

-You may want to consider whether your organization is helping your workers to manage any sense of work-life conflict by equipping them to build resilience, which in turn will increase their engagement and performance.
+You may also want to consider whether your organization is helping your workers to manage any sense of work-life conflict by equipping them to build resilience, which will in turn will increase their engagement and performance.

 Ready to Take the Next Step?